 - Tripod Mount: Yes

 - Warranty: 90 days

 - Support is by email which the company pledges to respond to within 4 hours during regular hours of operation including Saturday and Sunday.

 - Average price in the US*: USD 120.00

-* Researched at http://www.shopping.com on the day we published this review.
+* Researched at https://www.shopping.com font> on the day we published this review.

 If you want to take high quality videos, look elsewhere.
 The Flip, however, provides a quick and easy way to post video online at YouTube or other websites and/or to send it to friends.
 The convenience that the Flip offers makes you want to carry it everywhere and take quick videos all day long.
 Pure even gives you two version of the Flip, one that uses AA batteries and one that has a rechargeable battery.

 The video quality is good given the low resolution.
 It performs very well in low light situations.
 The ease of use can’t be beat.
 Pure Digital Technologies has followed Apple’s lead in providing a well-designed, easy-to-use product.
 They also have made it affordable.
 We can’t wait to see the next generation of the Flip and other future products from Pure.

 - Self-contained, easy-to-use software

 - Easy uploads